felixlopz/hubrise-test-task/content/apps/zelty/en/overview.md

 ## Why Connect?

 Connecting Zelty to HubRise makes your EPOS and your other apps work as a cohesive whole.
-Synchronize your menu, your customer and order information with food ordering platforms, white branded online ordering, loyalty systems, third party kitchen display screens, or marketing solutions.
+Synchronize your menu, your customer and order information with mobile ordering apps, ordering websites, loyalty systems, marketing or business intelligence solutions, delivery services.
 For more information on HubRise, see our [User Guide](/docs).